 - Successful defense of the thesis.

 The 30 credits taken toward a Rutgers M.A. or the maximum of 12 transfer credits are included in the 48 course credits towards a Ph.D.
-For transcripts from a foreign university, please consult the Graduate Director (a special form on the Graduate School-New Brunswick website must be completed listing the four courses and their Rutgers equivalents and submitted to the Graduate School via the Graduate Director).
+For transcripts from a foreign university, please consult the Graduate Director (a special form on the School of Graduate Studies' website must be completed listing the four courses and their Rutgers equivalents and submitted to the School of Graduate Studies via the Graduate Director).

 Once admitted to Ph.D. candidacy, registration for research credits is required until completion of the dissertation.
 Students who live near campus (i.e. within the metropolitan area New Jersey, New York, Pennsylvania) are required to register for three research credits per semester.
 Students not living near campus are required to register for one research credit per semester.
 The maximum load of research credits is 12 credits per term.